rebeccamills1/Digital-History-Project-/pages/treaty-era.md

 Bigart, Robert, and Clarence Woodcock.
 In the Name of the Salish &amp; Kootenai Nation: The 1855 Hell Gate Treaty and the Origin of the Flathead Indian Reservation.
 Pablo, MT: Salish Kootenai College Press, 1996.

 “An Indian's View of Indian Affairs.”
 Center for the study of the pacific northwest.
 University of Washington .
-Accessed May 9, 2022. https://www.washington.edu/uwired/outreach/cspn/Website/Classroom%20Materials/Reading%20the%20Region/Texts%20by%20and%20about%20Natives/Texts/9.html.
+Accessed May 9, 2022.
+[Chief Joseph's Speech] (https://www.washington.edu/uwired/outreach/cspn/Website/Classroom%20Materials/Reading%20the%20Region/Texts%20by%20and%20about%20Natives/Texts/9.html.)

 “Intelligence from Oregon .”
 The New York Herald , January 17, 1849.